Get us in your inbox

 • Indian

-Hall Green’s Raja Monkey is slightly more forward-thinking and embracing of modern marketing methods than other South Asian restaurants, presenting a range of millennial-baiting thalis and street food.
+Hall Green’s Raja Monkey (with another location in Harborne) is slightly more forward-thinking and embracing of modern marketing methods than other South Asian restaurants in Birmingham, presenting a range of millennial-baiting thalis and street food.
 The artfully aged interiors aim to evoke nostalgia for the roadside diners of India, although, of course, its dining room is decked out with all mod cons.
 It’s not the cheapest spot, but prices are competitive.

 Advertising

-A past winner of ‘best restaurant in the Midlands’ at the National Curry Awards, this Broad Street favourite is a classy refuge on the city’s craziest nightlife strip.
+A frequent winner at the National Curry Awards, this Broad Street favourite is a classy refuge on the city’s craziest nightlife strip.
 But it’s far from dry, as the lavish cocktail bar proves.
 Order a signature mojito before getting stuck into a strong menu of Punjabi and North Indian dishes.
 A firm hit with the Indian cricket team, who frequently pop in whenever they’re playing at Edgbaston, Pushkar is an accomplished all-rounder that’ll really bowl you over.

 8. Rajdoot

 The jewel in the crown of the JQ, Rajdoot is a lesson in luxury for all Birmingham curry houses.
-It has delighted the city in one form or another for nearly 50 years and claims to have fed members of The Beatles and Pink Floyd, and even Princess Margaret.
+It has delighted the city in one form or another for over 50 years and claims to have fed members of The Beatles, Pink Floyd, and even Princess Margaret.
 They will have loved its signature dark wood finishes and plush soft furnishings, and not least the menu of expertly cooked North Indian classics.
 So will you.

 Advertising